Federated Learning with Nonvacuous Generalisation Bounds: Experiments

 While $f_\text{2}$ is consistently achieving better generalisation upper bounds in \cite{perezortiz2021tight}, it is outperformed by $f_{1}$ in the FL setting.
-However, notice that $f_{2}$ provides uniformly better test errors than $f_{1}$, similarly to \citet{perezortiz2021tight}.
+However, notice that $f_{2}$ provides uniformly better test errors than $f_{1}$, similarly to \cite{perezortiz2021tight}.
 Note that better results are achieved if one considers the KL penalty trick with data-free prior and no KL penalty trick with data-dependent prior.
 We interpret this fact as follows: given that the data-dependent prior is already performing well on training data, allowing the posterior optimisation to be unconstrained is not an issue as we found an area close from a local minimiser.
 However, as the random prior is not necessarily efficient, we need to move far from it to reach good empirical performances.
 However, moving freely from the prior distribution leads to a large KL divergence, hence the need to constrain the posterior optimisation to obtain both better bounds and test errors.
+Numerically, for 100 users with a random prior, adding the KL penalty ($\times 0.1$) improves test error: $f_1:~0.256 \to 0.123$ and $f_2:~0.251 \to 0.090$ (Table~1).
+We attribute this to the stronger empirical-risk emphasis during training, which helps optimisation when the prior is data-free.
 A take-home message is that adapting PAC-Bayes algorithms to FL is effective: it gives nonvacuous results close to the batch setting.